 - your conversations with the young person, parents, carers and network members if applicable

-- the case work you implemented to match the young person to the placement
+- the case work you undertook to match the young person to the care arrangement

-- how the placement will enhance the young person’s stability and meet their safety, wellbeing and belonging needs.
+- how the care arrangement will enhance the young person’s stability and meet their safety, belonging and wellbeing needs.